emacs-mirror/emacs/mps/manual/source/glossary/m.rst

         programs, but it does not scale well in general, nor does it encourage modular or object-oriented programming.

-        To quote Ian Joyner [JOYNER96]_:
+        To quote :ref:`Joyner (1996) <JOYNER96>`:

             In C++ the programmer must manually manage storage due to the lack of :term:`garbage collection`.
 This is the most difficult bookkeeping task C++ programmers face, that leads to two opposite problems: firstly, an object can be :term:`deallocated <free (1)>` prematurely, while valid
-            :term:`references` still exist
+            :term:`references` still exist (:term:`dangling
-            (:term:`dangling pointers`); secondly,
-            :term:`dead` objects might not be deallocated, leading to memory filling up with dead objects (:term:`memory leaks`).
+            pointers`); secondly, :term:`dead` objects might not be deallocated, leading to memory filling up with dead objects (:term:`memory leaks`).
 Attempts to correct either problem can lead to overcompensation and the opposite problem occurring.
 A correct system is a fine balance.

         .. historical::